geraldzakwan/nlp-fall-2019/README.txt

    that has smoothed_trigram_probability equals zero, the function will return float('-inf').

    d.
 However, when computing perplexity, OOV words will all be replaced by 'UNK'.
 This is done by corpus_reader function.
-Hence, the case of smoothed_trigram_probability equals zero thus making sentence_logprob return float("-inf") won't happen.
+Hence, all the cases above won't happen.
+That is, smoothed_trigram_probability will never be equal to zero thus making sentence_logprob will never return float('-inf').

+4. I implement the generate_sentence (optional) function.
+I use numpy library, particularly numpy.random.multinomial, to conduct sampling experiment as suggested by one of the TA here: https://piazza.com/class/k09vvrvx2l846o?cid=35.
-4. I implement the generate_sentence function.
-The logic is explained in the comments inside the function.
+The rest of the logic is explained in the comments inside the function.